 Scheduled reports

-This tab shows a list of reports that are set up to run recurringly.
-You can see the recurring details for each report and when they were last generated.
+This tab shows a list of reports that are set to run recurringly.
+You can view the details of each report, such as report name, organization name, frequency of generating the report, day on which the report generates, last generated time, status of schedule, and notification subscription.

 Scheduled Reports UI in Control Hub